Part 2. On Proxmox

 Templates

 It doesn't make sense to manually create and install a new VM every time I need a new server instance.
-Luckily, Proxmox supports cloud-init.
-Cloud-init is used to automatically configure and provision a new VM based on a template.
+Luckily, Proxmox supports cloud-init

 The basic workflow to create a new cloud-init template is:

-• create a new VM
+- create a new VM

-• install it manually, configure any additional software you need in the template
+- install it manually, configure any additional software you need in the template

-• install, configure and enable cloud-init on the VM
+- install, configure and enable

-• convert the VM to a template
+on the VM - convert the VM to a template

 Preparing a Kali template

-Create a new VM, call it eg. kali-template, and start it with a recent enough Kali installation image.
-When installing it, also specify kali-template as the hostname or anything that doesn't look like any of your production machines / VMs, to avoid confusion.
+as the hostname or anything that doesn't look like any of your production machines / VMs, to avoid confusion.

 When creating the VM, create a disk just barely large enough to contain the OS.
 I've found 15G is fine for Kali.
 The partition table should look like this:

-1. primary 1, 512MB, used as /boot
+- primary 1, 512MB, used as

-2. primary 2, 1 or 2 gigs, used as swap
+- primary 2, 1 or 2 gigs, used as swap

-3. primary 3, the rest, used as /
+- primary 3, the rest, used as

-Don't use LVM.
-Cloud-init can't resize an LVM volume.
-With / as the last partition on the disk, cloud-init will resize the root filesystem to fill the remaining space on the disk.
+as the last partition on the disk, cloud-init will resize the root filesystem to fill the remaining space on the disk.

-Now boot into the Kali when it's done installing, then install cloud-init by apt-get install cloud-init ; systemctl enable cloud-init ; systemctl enable cloud-final.
+Now boot into the Kali when it's done installing, then install cloud-init by apt-get install cloud-init ; systemctl enable cloud-init ; systemctl enable cloud-final

-Modify the kernel command line in /etc/default/grub to read:
+Modify the kernel command line in /etc/default/grub

 GRUB_CMDLINE_LINUX_DEFAULT="net.ifnames=0 biosdevname=0 console=tty1 console=ttyS0"

-and run update-grub.
+and run update-grub

-Create a /etc/cloud/cloud.cfg.d/99_pve.cfg file to read:
+Create a /etc/cloud/cloud.cfg.d/99_pve.cfg

 datasource_list: [ ConfigDrive, NoCloud ]

-Then replace the /etc/cloud/cloud.cfg file with this one.
+file with this one.
 I'm not sure it's done right, seems to work for me, YMMV.
 The differences to the original one that comes with the cloud-init package are:

-• it configures the kali repositories on the guest instead of whatever is default (debian)
+- it configures the kali repositories on the guest instead of whatever is default (debian)

-• default username is john (just because)
+- default username is

-• After first boot, when cloud-init is done configuring the guest, the machine reboots.
+(just because) - After first boot, when cloud-init is done configuring the guest, the machine reboots.
 This is because the guest sets its hostname after starting the network, and on first boot the hostname changes from that of the parent template to the value configured for the guest.
 Rebooting the guest after the first boot makes it available on the network with its actual name.
 (This is a hack – I found it easier to just reboot the box instead of hacking cloud-init to restart its network after the hostname has changed)

-One more thing, enable ssh by systemctl enable ssh.
+One more thing, enable ssh by systemctl enable ssh

-Last, when the VM to be used as template is ready, it needs to be converted into a Proxmox template, by running qm template [VMID].
+.
 This can't be undone.
 If you want to modify the template afterwards, either create a full clone of it when you need to change it, or clone the image before templating it and edit that, then convert into template, etc.

 Preparing a Ubuntu or Debian template

-The above steps apply, except /etc/cloud/cloud.cfg is good as is except for the hostname hack.
+is good as is except for the hostname hack.
 Append this to the end of that file:

 power_state: